KusStar/adc/README.md

 # adc

-ADB CLI tool for Android.
+An interactive ADB CLI tool for Android Development.

 ## Usage